What did you study?

 Is there a particular translation project you won’t easily forget?

 We spent eighteen months working very intensively on The HollandBelgium Bid.
-The press releases, blog posts, and facts kept pouring in, up to ten a day.
+The press releases, blog posts and fact sheets kept pouring in, up to ten a day.
 They all needed to be translated within twenty-four hours into many different languages, including Arabic.
 We didn’t manage to bring the World Cup to the Low Countries, but it was a huge challenge and an excellent opportunity for growth.

 What kinds of things are on your bucket list?